matrix-org/matrix-spec-proposals/proposals/3907-mute-policy-recommendation.md

   + Apllied to a user: New events from the room are ignored, not displayed in notifications and not shown to be active in a client.
   + Applied to a room: No-op?
 Could be changing `events_default` to the same level as moderators
-  + Applied to a server: Uknown, no action recommended.
+  + Applied to a server: No-op?
+Could also be rendering the room read only from the specific server.

 * is a `server` rule:
   + Applied to a user: No op